The pros and cons of buying short term disability insurance outside your workplace

 Mandated state plans

 Some states offer state-sponsored disability income protection for their residents.
+These state-mandated plans provide disability income insurance for non-work-related injuries.
 State-mandated and funded through employee payroll deductions, these plans are for non-work-related disabilities, and they provide short-term wage-replacement benefits to eligible workers.
 To see if your state offers this type of program, contact your state’s Department of Labor or Employment.

 The Family and Medical Leave Act (FMLA)